 That said, doctors disapprove of this medicine to treat prostate cancer.
 It may, however, decrease the risk of developing a severe form of prostate cancer.
 Before taking this medication, it is always great to speak with your doctor about the benefits and the risks involved with this medication.

-What Are the Side Effects of Using Finasteride?
+What Are the Side Effects of Using DHT blocker?

 It's hard to find a drug that is without side effects.
-Finasteride use too has its share of side effects, but only a little percentage of men have reported side effects – there's still a possibility of side effects.
-Before you start taking medicine, here are few side effects that you may experience-
+DHT blocker use too has its share of side effects, but only a little percentage of men have reported DHT blocker side effects – there's still a possibility of side effects.
+Before you start taking medicine, here are few DHT blocker side effects that you may experience-

-Sexual side effects – This medicine works by blocking DHT.
+DHT blocker side effects (sexual) – This medicine works by blocking DHT.
 It is a male sex hormone derived from testosterone, which is another sex hormone.
 Sadly, this sex hormone has a link to hair loss.

-The good news is significantly fewer males have experienced side effects.
-Less than 2 percent of men experienced these side effects, such as low libido, erectile dysfunction, and a lower volume of ejaculation.
+The good news is significantly fewer males have experienced DHT blocker side effects.
+Less than 2 percent of men experienced these DHT blocker side effects, such as low libido, erectile dysfunction, and a lower volume of ejaculation.
 For most men, these side effects parted while taking the medicine.
-However, there have been reports stating sexual side effects could persist even after discontinuing the medication.
+However, there have been reports stating sexual DHT blocker side effects could persist even after discontinuing the medication.

-Other side effects that men have reported experiencing are
+Other DHT blocker side effects that men have reported experiencing are

 - Testicular pain